 My writing has appeared in or on: Backpacker, Budget Travel, The California Sunday Magazine, Details, Esquire.com, GQ, Inc., Los Angeles magazine (where I’m a contributing writer), Los Angeles Times, Men’s Health, Men’s Journal, Mountain magazine, New York magazine, The New York Times Magazine, Salon.com, Skiing, TakePart.com, The Trace, Vice, Wired, Yoga Journal, 5280 (Denver’s city magazine), and others.

 People often ask me what kinds of articles I write.
 The answer is, “all kinds.”
 I’m a generalist, not a specialist.
 I do not have a beat.
 For the last eight years or so, I’ve mostly been writing deeply reported, long-form magazine articles, but I also write, or have written, the occasional essay (sometimes purely personal, sometimes topical and reported), and a lot of service pieces or packages (which I used to do more often).
 While many of my stories require a long “bake time” (several months, and sometimes a year or more), I also turn around quicker reads (300 to 3,000 words) that take anywhere from one day to two weeks to report and write.

-I’ve written about crime & criminal justice, gun violence, health & fitness, the garment business, nuclear-weapons workers, immigration & the border, urban wildlife, drug policy, travel, adventure sports, yoga, pot farming, and a range of people who do, or have done, interesting things.
+I’ve written about crime & criminal justice, gun violence, health & fitness, FTC investigations, nuclear-weapons workers, immigration & the border, urban wildlife, drug policy, travel, adventure sports, yoga, pot farming, and a range of people who do, or have done, interesting things.

 Journalism has taken me all over the globe.
 For stories, I’ve bicycled through Vietnam, vacationed on a shoestring in Tokyo, attempted to backpack illegally into the US from Canada, and sampled chocolate on the cocoa farms of Costa Rica.